-Ultimate Guide to Adventure Races in Ontario
+Ultimate Guide to Adventure Races in Ontario in 2026

 Discover the thrill of adventure racing.
 Find out what it is, where to go and why you’ll love it.

 If you've never heard of adventure racing, but love being outside and challenging yourself, you're in for a treat.
 Adventure racing is a challenging outdoor pursuit—one of the most fun activities you can do with friends and something we're willing to bet you'll spend the rest of your life participating in.
-This article will get you stoked on adventure racing by explaining what it’s all about and where you can participate in races all across Ontario.
+This article will get you stoked on adventure racing by explaining what it’s all about and where you can participate in races all across Ontario in 2026.
 If you’re intrigued, be sure to become part of Ontario’s adventure racing community at Adventure Racing Ontario.

 What is Adventure Racing?